openeuler-mirror/community/meeting_records/README.md

 - Document for meetings

-    If there are some documents for the meeting, please `copy ./meeting_records/template_meetig ./meeting_records/yyyy-mm-dd-meeting` and put the documents there so that attendees can find them.
+    If there are some documents for the meeting, please `cp ./meeting_records/template_meetig ./meeting_records/yyyy-mm-dd-meeting` and put the documents there so that attendees can find them.

 ### 2. Agenda for next meeting